 As you can imagine, nature has taken over the rule above the mills of Vallone dei Mulini in Sorrento.
-The mills are covered with grass and trees now and as you can imagine, you couldn’t go inside.
-However, you can look down to them and take pictures of the abandoned sawmill located on Via Fuorimura in Sorrento.
+The mills are covered with grass and trees now so you can’t go inside.
+However, you can look down at them and take pictures of the abandoned sawmill located on Via Fuorimura in Sorrento.

 8. Must-try in Sorrento – Limoncello

 Since we are reaching the end of the list of the top 10 things to do in Sorrento Italy, it’s time to speak a bit more about alcohol!
 One of the most spectacular things to do in Sorrento is seeing their lemon trees.
 Within that, Sorrento’s special product is the Limoncello drink.
 Limoncello is one of the most famous Italian liqueurs and it’s something that not just Sorrento, but the Amalfi Coast as well is really famous for.